wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-dotnet-get-started.md

 ## Overview

-This tutorial shows how to create an ASP.NET web application and deploy it to a [web app in Azure Websites](/home/features/web-site/) by using Visual Studio 2015 or Visual Studio 2013.
-The tutorial assumes that you have no prior experience with using Azure or ASP.NET.
+This tutorial shows how to deploy an ASP.NET web application to a [web app in Azure Websites](/home/features/web-site/) by using Visual Studio 2015 or Visual Studio 2013.
+The tutorial assumes that you are an ASP.NET developer who has no prior experience with using Azure.
 On completing the tutorial, you'll have a simple web application up and running in the cloud.

 The following illustration shows the completed application: